TheLegend1019/C-Programming-101s/README.md

         cout << "Error: " << ex.what() << "\n";
     }
 }
-For beginners: use exceptions mainly for serious errors (e.g., file not found, division by zero).
 X. eXplaining Common Compiler Errors
-Some classic errors:
 1. Missing semicolon
 error: expected ';' before 'return'
-Fix: check the line before return or the line indicated.
+Check the line before return.
 2. Undeclared identifier
 error: 'cout' was not declared in this scope
-Possible fixes:
-Forgot #include <iostream>
+Did you include <iostream>?
-Forgot using namespace std; (or use std::cout).
+Did you add using namespace std; or use std::cout?
 3. Type mismatch
-error: no matching function for call to 'add(double, int)'
+error: no matching function for call to 'add(double, int)' Check the function signature and argument types.
-Fix: check the types you are passing to the function.
-4. Linker error (undefined reference) undefined reference to `add(int, int)'
+4. Undefined reference (linker error) undefined reference to `add(int, int)'
-Often means:
-You declared a function in a header
-But did not define it in any .cpp
-Or you forgot to compile/link that .cpp file.
+Function declared but not defined
+Or the .cpp file with the definition wasn’t compiled/linked.
 Y. Your First Mini Project
-Try building a simple console app that:
-Stores a list of tasks (to-do list)
-Lets the user:
-Add tasks
-List tasks
-Mark a task as done
-Example sketch
+Goal: Simple console to-do list app.
 #include <iostream>
 #include <vector>
 #include <string>